piotr-maciag/OeSNN-UAD/README.md

 The input file should contain three columns: the first one bing series of timestamps, the second one input values to be classified and the third one should contain...

+## Results for Numenta Anomaly Benchmark and Yahoo Anomaly Dataset

+To reproduce the results reported in our paper on these two benchmark datasets you need to include data files grouped into categories in the folder Dataset/Numenta ora Dataset/Yahoo.
+Each data file should contain three time series: timestamp, input value and anomaly label, respectively.
+For Numenta Anomaly Benchmark it is neccessary to include anomaly labels of input values in each data file as originally only timestamps and input values time series are provided in each data file.
+To do that you can either

+For Yahoo Anomaly Dataset all columns besides timestamp, input value and anomaly label should be removed from data files.

+The grid search over eSNN parameters for Numenta and Yahoo datasets are given in text files

 ## Contact